-Day 1: Monday - Welcome to Cortona
+Day 1: Tuesday - Welcome to Tuscany

 Upon arrival at Terontola railway station, you will be met and transported in a luxury minivan the short distance to our base in the town of Cortona.
 On our way from Terontola, we get our first sight of Cortona, red terra-cotta roofed buildings nestled on the hillside in front of us.
 At Cortona, you will be checked into your luxurious Tuscan style hotel which will be home for the duration of the tour.